Confessions of the Fox: Liberation

 Liberation is a theme that can be discovered in almost all aspects of the novel.
 Even in Dr. Voth's defiance of the university's wishes for him to surrender the manuscript, he is seen to free himself from the expectations the university has for him.

 It is no mistake that Jack breaking social norms with his queerness parallels with his breaking of the law and defiance of London's new prison system.
 In the beginning of the novel, he is an apprentice to an abusive carpenter who literally chains him to his bed at night.
 At this time, Jack was still forced to identify with his biological sex, which was torturous for him.
 Ironically, using his expertise on locks from working with the apprentice was what allows him to break out of the chains at night.
 This was when he met Bess and identifies himself as a man, so he is not only physically liberated from the chains but also freeing himself from the constraints of society.
 Furthermore, Bess is a major reason why he is able to become liberated from the fear of his queerness being discovered; she instils confidence that he would not have been able to derive from himself.

-Genre and Title

-This book can be classified under many different genres.
-Primarily, it is a speculative historical fiction novel that takes place in 18th century London.
-It is also a novel of transgender literature, as well as can be considered a thriller, queer love story, and anti-capitalist narrative.
-Despite the novel's historical setting, it is impressive that Rosenberg is able to capture the human struggle through an accessible narrative, helping the audience resonate with the characters.

-It can be said that the embedded narrative, or story within a story is a crucial part of the novel's genre, as it is what determines the reader's perspective of Jack, and it is important that readers acknowledge that this is influenced by the narration of Dr. Voth within the novel itself.

-In the novel, Dr. Voth points out that "fox" is an 18th-century term for "man", hence the title, "Confessions of the Fox".
-It is also worth noting that the animal of a fox is stereotypically sneaky and mysterious, possibly hinting at a double meaning for Jack as a thief and jail-breaker.
-The "Confessions" part of the title is reasonable because this is the supposed manuscript of Jack Sheppard's life as he recorded it.
+The Trans Archive

+In the novel, Dr. Voth acts as an archivist, by analysing, adding to, and preserving Jack's original manuscript.
+Rosenberg similarly acts as a trans archivist, highlighting the often ignored queer history of the period, and restoring this through the novel.
+Ana Horvat notes that the trans archive is "a critique of mainstream archives which have historically privileged only certain kinds of stories" and "a reaching back into the past to document queer/trans historical figures and establish a link between them and contemporary transness" - Rosenberg criticises historical archivism for its neglect of evident queerness, using a modern queer lens to restore a lost history.
+Engaging with archivism through a queer lens legitimises trans identities in both the present day and throughout history, stating that transgender people have always existed, and will continue to exist.